 IBM helps brands like L’Oréal make their data ready for AI in hybrid cloud and virtualized environments.
 With the Ladder to AI™, IBM has developed a prescriptive approach to help clients accelerate their journey to AI.
 Conceived as a series of rungs on a ladder, each step addresses critical milestones on that journey.

 Because they operationalize AI throughout business processes, Planning Analytics with Watson and Cognos occupy the Infuse rung.
 Planning Analytics with Watson helps clients automate planning, forecasting and budgeting processes, while Cognos Analytics makes data prep, analysis, and reporting faster and smarter.

 Continuing your journey: embracing AI

 Though AI is a defining transformation technology, successful adoption remains challenging.
-With AI built into solutions like Planning Analytics and Cognos, users can embrace AI seamlessly and obtain more accurate results in less time.
+With AI built into solutions like Planning Analytics with Watson and Cognos, users can embrace AI seamlessly and obtain more accurate results in less time.
 Learn more about how IBM is helping clients embrace AI.